Screen time for teenagers: part of a balanced and healthy lifestyle

 5. Encourage socialising and friendship

-Even if your child uses social media to keep up with friends, it’s good for him to socialise face to face too.
-Being with other people helps your child develop social skills and gives him a social group to do new things with, especially things that are different from what your family does.
+Even if your child uses social media to keep up with friends, it’s good for your child to socialise face to face too.
+Being with other people helps your child develop social skills and gives your child a social group to do new things with, especially things that are different from what your family does.

 You can support your child’s face-to-face friendships by making sure your child feels comfortable inviting friends over and giving them space in your home.
 You can also help your child plan social activities like sport in the park or a trip to the movies.